 In September 2013, Sarina Beges was appointed CDDRL's associate director.
 In this capacity, Sarina manages the administrative and program operations of the Center.
-She also oversees all CDDRL communications and supervises CDDRL's practitioner-based programs, which include: the Draper Hills Summer Fellows Programs and the mid-career leadership network of Draper Hills alumni network.
+She also oversees all CDDRL communications and supervises CDDRL's practitioner-based programs, which includes: the Draper Hills Summer Fellows Programs, the mid-career leadership network of Draper Hills alumni network, and the Ukrainian Emerging Leaders Program.
 She works closely with the CDDRL director and deputy director to ensure the smooth operation and growth of CDDRL's programs and activities.